Skip to content

 Ranking at the top of Google only matters if it drives business results.

 Trust signals matter enormously at the conversion stage.
-Prominent reviews, customer testimonials with photos, industry certifications, guarantees or warranties, and professional imagery all contribute to the credibility that turns visitors into customers.
+Prominent reviews, testimonials with photos, industry certifications, guarantees, and professional imagery all contribute to the credibility that turns visitors into customers.

 Test your mobile experience relentlessly.
-Can someone easily call you with one tap?
-Are forms simple to fill out on a small screen?
+Can someone call you with one tap?
+Are forms simple to complete on a small screen?
 Do images load quickly?
 Is the purchase process frictionless?

 Step 14: Track What Actually Matters